Aesthetic Plastic Surgeons

 Eyelid surgery (known as blepharoplasty) is a corrective procedure that can reduce dark circles or “bags” around the eyes, remove excess skin, and provide a more youthful appearance to the eyes.
 With the aging process, wrinkles, lines, and puffiness contribute to a tired or aged appearance.
-Modern techniques of eyelid surgery not only removed excess tissue, but restore the tissues to a more youthful position correcting the drawn look associated with age.
+Modern techniques of eyelid surgery not only removed excess tissue, but restore the tissues to a more youthful position correcting the drawn look of the central part of the face, associated with age.

 The blepharoplasty surgery is often performed in conjunction with other facial procedures such as a face lift or brow lift.
 You should let us know of any eye problems you have, including problems with dry eyes.

-Whilst upper eyelid surgery can be carried out under a local anaesthetic, lower eyelid surgery usually requires a general anaesthetic.
+Whilst upper eyelid surgery can be carried out under a local anaesthetic, lower eyelid surgery, particularly when the drawn look is addressed, usually requires a general anaesthetic.
 Excess skin is removed leaving a scar in the lid fold on the upper eyelid and underneath the lashes on the lower eyelid.
-These scars may extend outwards into the skin creases in the crows foot area, depending on the amount of tissue removed.
+These scars may extend outwards into the skin creases in the crows foot area: The extent dependant on the amount of tissue removed.

 As well as removing excess skin and fat, modern lower eyelid techniques lift the muscle envelope below the eye to rejuvenate the central or mid-face area, taking away the drawn look and restoring a more youthful appearance.

-Surgery to upper or lower eyelids alone can usually be carried out as a day case.
+Surgery to upper or lower eyelids alone is usually carried out as a day case.
 Where both lids are treated patients are best managed overnight in hospital, where they can be nursed upright to minimise swelling.

 At home it is advisable to use extra pillows in bed for a few days to help the swelling settle.
 As well as swelling, there will be bruising which usually takes 10-14 days to settle.
 This can often be covered with make-up as the bruising yellows.
 Any stitches are removed 5 days after surgery.